markussilvan/dit/README.md

 # Ditz-gui

-Ditz frontend developed using Python and PyQt.
+Graphical *ditz* client developed using Python and PyQt.
 Provides fast and easy access to ditz issues without need to hassle with the command line tool.
+Implements all features as the original command line ditz.

 Ditz is a simple, light-weight distributed issue tracker designed to work with distributed version control systems like git, darcs,